davep/textual-canvas/docs/source/guide.md

 #### Widget vs canvas background

-The difference ion the first two items listed above might not seem obvious to start with.
+The difference in the first two items listed above might not seem obvious to start with.
 The `Canvas` widget, like all other Textual widgets, has a [background](https://textual.textualize.io/styles/background/); you can style this with CSS just as you always would.
 But the canvas itself -- the area that you'll be drawing in inside the widget -- can have its own